-Rerouted Cruise Ship Rescues Two Fisherman Stranded In The Caribbean
+Rerouted Cruise Ship Rescues 2 Fishermen Stranded In The Caribbean

 A serendipitous change of plans could have saved lives in the open ocean.